Skip to main content

 The first method is to fully behead your dracaena.
 Yes, this can seem a little drastic, but the parent dracaena will grow back from the stem, as long as you continue to care for it.
 Make the cut below the leaves that have already grown, and include a couple growth nodes.
 These are the small bumps on the sides of the stem, from which new leaves and roots grow.
 Nodes at the top will grow into leaves, while nodes at the bottom will grow roots.
 Getting a few of these in your cutting will encourage it to keep growing.

-The second method can be used to propagate your dracaena after using the first method.
+The second method can be used to propagate your dracaena after you try the first method.
 This method uses stem cuttings.
 Once the top of the plant has been removed, you can cut additional sections of the stem.
-These cuttings can vary in length, but should be at least 8 inches long, with at least two growth nodes for best results.
-Be sure to leave at least 8 inches and two growth nodes on the original plant so it can continue to grow.
+These cuttings can vary in length, but they should be roughly 8 inches long with at least two growth nodes.
+Be sure to leave at least 8 inches and two growth nodes on the original plant so that it too can continue to grow.

 Rooting the cutting